 The cost of enterprise business intelligence implementation varies greatly depending on a number of factors, such as:

-The cost of a BI implementation project, which involves developing an enterprise data warehouse with data marts, OLAP cubes, and self-service reports and dashboards may cost $600K - $1.5M* (monthly software license fees are NOT included).
+The cost of an enterprise BI solution, which involves developing a data warehouse with data marts, OLAP cubes, self-service reports and dashboards, may vary from $600,000 to $1,500,000.

 The implementation of enterprise business intelligence enables: